Leeonleee/honours/README.md

 If the tests behave as expected after step 6, the PR has been verified and is ready for the LLM to test a fix

+## Automatically Verify Individual PRs

+1. Run the `scripts/verify_PRs.py` script
+    - Make sure the paths in the script are set correctly.
+They should be relative to the script's location
+2. The script should output the names of all valid PRs

 ## Manually Verified PRs